Installation

 AUDIT_HMAC_SECRET — Used to sign audit trail entries with HMAC-SHA256.
 Auto-generated and persisted in the pinchy-secrets volume if omitted.
 Set explicitly if you need consistent signatures across deployments.

-PINCHY_ENTERPRISE_KEY — License key for enterprise features (Groups, RBAC, agent access control).
+PINCHY_ENTERPRISE_KEY — License key for enterprise features (Groups, agent access control, basic RBAC — granular RBAC with custom roles is planned).
 Optional — can also be entered via Settings → License in the UI.
 See Enterprise Setup for details.

 Data persistence